RiftValleySoftware/ambiamara/README.md

 ## OVERVIEW

-The app is designed to provide executable apps for the iOS/iPadOS App Stores (as native apps), and the Mac App Store (as a [Mac Catalyst](https://developer.apple.com/documentation/uikit/mac-catalyst) executable).
+This project is designed to provide executable apps for the iOS/iPadOS App Stores (as native apps), and the Mac App Store (as a [Mac Catalyst](https://developer.apple.com/documentation/uikit/mac-catalyst) executable).

 iOS and iPadOS require version 17 or above, and the Mac requires Ventura (Mac OS 13) or above.